 - Support a network that creates opportunities and connections for the creative community and integrates with our local economy and wider society

 - Work with artists, young people, local people and groups to make public art events and activities in Dumfries

 - Build national and international connections for the arts in South West Scotland

 - Curatorial Team – up to seven creative practitioners who work collectively to provide the artistic direction of The Stove Network

 - Operations Team – the Operations Team supports the delivery of the work of The Stove Network, people are contracted on a project basis and we also employ core staff

 - A Board – responsible for The Stove Network as a Charitable Company and for supporting the Curatorial Team in fulfilling the objectives of the organisation, consisting of local and national entrepreneurs, business-people, environmental and regeneration experts as well as people from the creative sector.

-- Membership – we currently have a membership in excess of 250 people ranging from established artists to students and from local businesses to retired people.
+- Membership – we currently have a membership of 400 people ranging from established artists to students and from local businesses to retired people.
 Anyone who has an interest in the role of arts and culture in bringing new life to places like Dumfries is very welcome to join us!

 - To use the arts to engage and empower people for themselves, the places they live and society at large.

 - To be open and inclusive, offering hands-on opportunities for participation in creative activity.